nenadfilipovic/esp8266-micropython-ota/README.md

 In build folder firmware-ota.bin will be created, put it next to yaota8266.bin.

-Using esptool flash ota server and ota firmware with these commands
+Using esptool flash ota server and ota firmware with these commands:

 ```
 esptool.py --port your-port --baud 230400 write_flash -fm dio --flash_size=detect 0x0 yaota8266.bin